How priors of initial hyperparameters affect Gaussian process regression models: Conclusion

 \section{Conclusion}

-In this paper, we conducted the simulation studies to investigate the influences of various prior distributions of the initial hyperparameters in GPR models to the parameter estimation and the predictability of the models when numerical optimisation of likelihood function was utilised.
-Nine commonly used priors and four kernels, including two basic kernels (SE and PER) and two complicated kernels (LP and SM), were considered.
+In this paper, we conducted the empirical studies to investigate the influences of various prior distributions of the initial hyperparameters in GPR models on the parameter estimation and the predictability of the models when numerical optimisation of likelihood function was utilised.
+Nine commonly used priors and four kernels, including two basic kernels (SE and PER) and two complex kernels (LP and SM), were considered.

-The numerical results show that the sensitivity of the hyperparameter estimation depends on the choice of kernels.
+The results by the simulated experiments show that the sensitivity of the hyperparameter estimation depends on the choice of kernels.
 The estimates for SE kernel are robust regardless of the prior distributions, whilst they are very different using different priors for PER kernel which implies that the prior distributions have huge impact on the estimates of the parameters.
 However, it is interesting to see that the GPR models always perform well in terms of predictability, despite the poor estimates of the hyperparameters in some cases.
-Particularly the performances of the GPR models using various priors are consistently comparable with that of the true time series model in terms of prediction.
-Overall, prior distributions of the hyperparameters have little impact on the performance of GPR models.
+Particularly the performances of the GPR models using various priors are consistently comparable with that of the true time series model in terms of prediction accuracy.
+The real data example confirms that the priors for the hyperparameter have no significant impact on the predictability of the GPR model.
+Overall, prior distributions of the hyperparameters have little impact on the performance of GPR models, which implies that simple priors, such as the Uniform distribution in an appropriate range, may be sufficient in GPR modelling in terms of predictability.
+This study could provide useful guidances to researchers and practitioners using GP as a modelling tool.

-It is noted that in terms of evaluating the influences of prior distributions to the performance of GPR models, the study in this paper is far from comprehensive.
+It is noted that in terms of evaluating the influences of prior distributions on the performance of GPR models, the study in this paper is far from comprehensive.
 A wider range of priors and kernels need to be considered, as well as more complex data, including real data.
 Theoretical analysis may also be of importance because it is not feasible for numerical examples to cover all scenarios.